-Are you ready to become the strongest, most stable, and most durable mountain biker?
+Are you ready to become the strongest, most stable, and most durable mountain biking athlete for next season?

 Let's do this!
 Coach Jen

 WHAT TO EXPECT WITH ONLINE COACHING

 You will receive your first week of your new training program at least one day before you start.
 You can expect to see the following week of your training a week in advance by every Sunday night at the latest.